chenxingqiang/yirage/README.md

 # Yirage: Automatically Generating Fast GPU Kernels without Programming in CUDA/Triton

-*Latest News* 🔥
-* [2025/06] We released [Yirage Persistent Kernel (MPK)](https://github.com/yirage-project/yirage/tree/mpk), a compiler and runtime that automatically transforms multi-GPU LLM inference into a high-performance megakernel.
-To try MPK, please refer to the `mpk` branch for build instructions and usage details: https://github.com/yirage-project/yirage/tree/mpk

 ## About
 Yirage is a tool that automatically generates fast GPU kernels for PyTorch programs through superoptimization techniques.
 For example, to get fast GPU kernels for attention, users only need to write a few lines of Python code to describe attention's computation.
 For a given PyTorch program, Yirage automatically searches the space of potential GPU kernels that are functionally equivalent to the input program and discovers highly-optimized kernel candidates.
 This approach allows Yirage to find new custom kernels that outperform existing expert-designed ones.